EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 The [EdgeNet portal](https://sundewcluster.appspot.com/)
 holds and manages user namespaces and configuration files; however, management of the EdgeNet cluster is done by the EdgeNet head node.
-A user will interact with the EdgeNet head node to get access to and configuration information for the EdgeNet head node.
+A user will interact with the EdgeNet portal to get access to and configuration information for the EdgeNet head node.
 Once this is obtained, the user can use the credentials supplied by the portal with the EdgeNet head node.
 The user interacts